MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ## Using Office apps to classify and protect your documents and emails

-Use the Azure Information Protection bar and select one of the labels that has been configured for you.
+Use the Azure Information Protection bar or the **Protect** button on the ribbon to select one of the labels that has been configured for you.

-For example, the following picture shows that the document hasn't yet been labeled because the **Sensitivity** shows **Not set**.
+For example, the following picture shows that the document hasn't yet been labeled because the **Sensitivity** shows **Not set** on the Azure Information Protection bar.
 To set a label, such as "General", click **General**.
 If you're not sure which label to apply to the current document or email, use the label tooltips to learn more about each label and when to apply it.

 ![Azure Information Protection bar example](../media/info-protect-bar-not-set-callout.png)

 If a label is already applied to the document and you want to change it, you can select a different label.
 If the labels are not displayed on the bar, first click the **Edit Label** icon, next to the current label value.

-> [!TIP]
-> You can also select labels from the **Protect** button, on the **File** tab.

 In addition to manually selecting labels, labels can also be applied in the following ways: